carlosgalveias/gcccli/README.md

 ## Tests

-Tests are included in your created project, to run test do 'npm test'.
+Tests are originally included in your created project, to run test do 'npm test'.
 It also supports coverage using istanbul, to run do 'npm run coverage'

 ## License